nusrobomaster/Dart-FYP/docs/Z Dart Robot - Electrical & Software.md

 ### 7.2.4 Module Testing and Code Development

-After selecting the required components, each part was implemented separately and tested with dedicated code to verify correct operation before system integration.
+After selecting the required components, each part was implemented and tested with dedicated code to verify correct operation before system integration.
+You can view the [testing videos](https://www.youtube.com/playlist?list=PLNnqZhGC3D1AK7iFgLpn61OiXpmc4Bh3g) here.